Conversion Copywriting - What Is It?

 The secret weapon behind truly effective conversion copy isn't clever writing-it's systematic customer research.
 Voice of Customer (VOC) research uncovers exactly how your customers describe their problems, what solutions they've tried before, and what ultimately convinced them to buy from you.
 This research becomes the foundation for copy that speaks directly to customer needs in their own language.

 This research-first approach completely transforms copywriting from guesswork to science.
-Instead of brainstorming clever headlines, conversion copywriters mine customer interviews, surveys, reviews, support tickets, and sales calls for the exact phrases that resonate with buyers.
+Instead of brainstorming clever headlines, conversion copywriters mine customer interviews, surveys, reviews, support tickets, and sales calls for the exact phrases that connect with buyers.
+For a deeper look at how psychographics drive this process, see our guide to customer psychographics in conversion copy.
 These become the raw material for copy that feels like it's reading your customer's mind.

 The most effective VOC research combines qualitative methods (customer interviews, sales call recordings) with quantitative data (survey responses, user testing).
 The goal is to identify patterns in language, priorities, and objections that appear consistently across different customers and touchpoints.